alh40/BackEndProject/README.md

 <img src="./methods/uml_diagram.png" alt="uml_diagram" />

-From Spring boot perspective, it has 4 laysers, persentation layer, business layer, persistence layer, and database layer.
+From Spring boot perspective, it has 4 layers, presentation layer, business layer, persistence layer, and database layer.
 It contains controller, repository, model and SQL database to allow users to send and receive requests in JSON format.

 This application is part of the project concluding back-end knowledge we learned for the past 6 weeks using Java, Spring and SQL at Bright Network Technology Academy.